Modern Slavery Act Statement 2021

 It conducts eligibility and right to work checks as part of the recruitment and on-boarding processes for new employees.
 Included in the employee handbook are policies on health and safety, diversity, grievance procedures and whistle blowing.

-bulk™ is in the process of redeveloping its training program for employees to ensure they are aware of the risks of modern slavery, how to prevent it and what the whistleblowing process is.
+Bulk is in the process of redeveloping its training program for employees to ensure they are aware of the risks of modern slavery, how to prevent it and what the whistleblowing process is.
+This will form part of all teammates’ onboarding with Bulk.

-In 2021 bulk™ will conduct a mapping exercise to identify the higher risk areas of the supply chain where any form of modern slavery could be taking place, put in a system to monitor these areas and a process to protect whistleblowers.
+In 2022 Bulk will conduct a mapping exercise to identify the higher risk areas of the supply chain where any form of modern slavery could be taking place, put in a system to monitor these areas and a process to protect whistleblowers.

 Founder & Chief Growth Officer